sal55/langs/MyLangs/readme.md

 * Q needs ahead-of-time compilation of all modules to bytecode before execution starts (fortunately it has a very fast compiler)
 * Most things are actually static; in Python, nearly everything is dynamic
 * Only variables have dynamic types
-* Identifiers are classified, at compile-time, as functions, variables, labels, types/classes, enums, named constants, macros, and cannpt change.
+* Identifiers are one of module, function, variable, label, type/classe, enum, named constant or macro, and cannot change.
 In Python, every identifier is a variable
-* Named constants that cannot be changed, and that allow reduction of constant expressions
+* Named constants define quantities that cannot be changed; allow reduction when used in expressions; and make practical switch statements:
 * Switch statement
-* Proper support for user-defined mutable records with named fields
+* Built-in support for user-defined mutable records with named fields (why do so few script languages support something so practical, yet they all do closures, whatever they are?)
 * References to objects, including pass-by-reference
 * Most objects are mutable
 * Goto
 * More loop statements and support for nested breaks
-* Built-in support for packed primitive types
+* Built-in support for packed primitive types and C-style structs
-* Built-in C-style structs
-* Built-in homegeneous arrays of the same primitives types or structs
+* Built-in arrays of the same primitives types or structs
 * Built-in bit-arrays
 * Built-in FFI for libraries with C-style APIs
-* There is no longer a single, monolithic bytecode file as output, simplifying distribution of applications.
-But there is a single-file .qa file (generated with 'qq -qa'), that can be run directly
+* Applications typically distributed as a tidy, single .qa file (generated with 'qq -qa'), that can be run directly.
+(I no longer generate bytecode files.)
-* Self-contained installation comprising a single .exe file, including standard libraries.
 * Static variables inside functions
-* Character constants (''A') and multi-character ones like 'ABCDEFGHI', which form integer literals.
+* Character constants like 'A' and multi-character ones like 'ABCDEFGHI', which form integer literals.
 * start() and main() functions that are run automatically (no messing with things like '\_\_main\_\_')
 * Built-in *simple* enumerations
 * Oh, and Q usually runs much more briskly than CPython.
 (Sometimes, faster than PyPy.)